Free temporary Hungary phone number to receive SMS online (+36)

 Which apps deliver to a free Hungary number

-Not every service sends an SMS to a shared line.
+Not every service sends an SMS to a shared number.
 Some let it through, some block it on sight.
 Here is what you can expect before you spend time trying.

 Where the free option still worksTested